52 minute read · November 29, 2022

 AI and Machine Learning Enablement

-For example, a financial services firm can leverage a semantic layer to create consistent customer risk scores or transaction patterns that feed directly into AI models.
+For example, a financial services firm can leverage this structure to create consistent customer risk scores or transaction patterns that feed directly into AI models.
 This reduces data preparation time, improves model accuracy, and enables AI agents to make intelligent, context-aware recommendations.

 Data Governance and Compliance

-For example, healthcare organizations can use a semantic layer to control who can access sensitive patient data while maintaining a consistent view of clinical metrics across reporting and analytics tools.
+For example, healthcare organizations can use semantic architecture to control who can access sensitive patient data while maintaining a consistent view of clinical metrics across reporting and analytics tools.
 This simplifies audits, ensures compliance, and builds trust in the data being used across the enterprise.

 Best practices for managing a semantic data layer